ayush-0110/treasue-backend/README.md

 3. Login system
 4. Asynchoronous loading components.
 5. Assessing various soft skills.
+6. If a user reloads the page or signs-in again, he starts from where he left earlier.

 ## Levels:
-level 1: A riddle.
+- Level 1: A riddle.
-Level 2: Involves critical thinking and observation, user has to search something from a link.
+- Level 2: Involves critical thinking and observation, user has to search something from a link.
-Level 3: Attention to detail, Perseverance are assessed.
+- Level 3: Attention to detail, Perseverance are assessed.
 User has to watch a video and answer a question.
-Level 4: jigsaw puzzle.
+- Level 4: jigsaw puzzle.
-Level 5: A random trivia question to assess user's critical thinking and logic building.
+- Level 5: A random trivia question to assess user's critical thinking and logic building.

 ## Images:
 ## Login: